Reviews You Can Rely On

 Footbed Feel

 The footbed is the part of the shoes that your foot steps down onto.
 That said, stiff-soled boots will have a very different feel than cushiony soles.
 Each has its pros and cons, but ultimately, you'll want something that keeps your feet happy after a long day on the trail.
 The Salomon X Ultra Mid 5 and Merrell Moab 3 Mid are among the most comfortable straight out of the box.
 The Hoka Kaha 3 did an outstanding job keeping our feet happy after many miles and hours, even with a moderate pack, thanks to the nearly 2-inch plush dual-density EVA foam midsole, though many other models were not far behind.
-For those who already like or are intrigued by zero-drop footwear or favor a wider-fitting boot, the Lone Peak ALL-WTHR is a super comfortable option in this niche category.
+The 996 Vioz isn't particularly cushy, but the rockered (curved) footbed makes striding in a less flexible boot feel more comfortable than in boots with flat soles.
+For those who already like or are intrigued by zero-drop footwear or favor a wider-fitting boot, the Lone Peak Hiker 3 is a super comfortable option in this niche category.
+Just know that the its footbed feel is flexible and springy rather than supportive.

-hiking boots men - altra boots are perfect for hikers and outdoor enthusiasts who value...
+hiking boots men - if you spend a lot of time barefoot, altra boots are perfect for...

 It is worth spending the time to find out a bit more about your own feet, as we all have different foot volume and arch height, and these traits change as we age.
 Certain models fit low, medium, or high-volume feet the best.
 Insole thickness and shape will also have much to do with initial comfort impressions.
 Sometimes, that space can be reduced or filled with an aftermarket insole, though we tend to recommend finding a boot that fits as well as possible first and then fine-tuning the fit as necessary.